Section 508 Program Management Office

 Section 508 Refresh:

-These Revised 508 Standards, which consist of 508 Chapters 1 and 2 (Appendix A), along with Chapters 3 through 7 (Appendix C), contain scoping and technical requirements for information and communication technology (ICT).
+These Revised 508 Standards, which consist of 508 Chapters 1 and 2, along with Chapters 3 through 7, contain scoping and technical requirements for ICT.
 ICT includes information technology and other equipment, systems, technologies, or processes, for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.

 Summary of Section 508 Technical Standards